fbpx

 • Peeling paint or wallpaper

-• Water marks or staining
+• Watermarks or staining

 • Wet spots on the wall or ceiling after rain

-• Water running down inside walls
+• Water running down indoor walls

 • Walls that feel damp to the touch